MandarGD/Gridster-Prototype/README.md

 # Dashboard

-Dashboard prototype developed using Angular for RideShark
+Dashboard proof of concept developed using Angular for RideShark

 Screenshots of final product: